FormidableLabs/react-swipeable/README.md

 This is currently being tracked in [issue 167](https://github.com/FormidableLabs/react-swipeable/issues/167).

-### Version 5 Updates
+### Version 6 Updates and migration
-[React hooks](https://reactjs.org/docs/hooks-reference.html) have been released with [16.8.0](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html) 🎉

-v5 of `react-swipeable` includes a hook, `useSwipeable`, that provides the same great functionality as `<Swipeable>`.
+v6 of `react-swipeable` only exports a hook now, `useSwipeable`.
 See the `useSwipeable` hook in action with this [codesandbox](https://codesandbox.io/s/lrk6955l79?module=%2Fsrc%2FCarousel.js).

-The component is still included and migration to v5 is straightforward.
-Please see the [migration doc](./migration.md) for more details including more info on the simplified api.
+If needed the old `<Swipeable>` component can be recreated from the hook and in the migration doc there are examples.
+Please see the [migration doc](./migration.md) for more details.

 ## Development